epuerta9/kitchenai/README.md

 **Your AI Kitchen Assistant for Production-Ready Cookbooks!**

 KitchenAI is designed to make building, sharing, and consuming AI-powered cookbooks easy, efficient, and scalable.
-Whether you want to quickly prototype AI solutions or deploy robust applications, KitchenAI provides the tools you need—all in one place!
+Whether you want to quickly prototype AI solutions or deploy robust applications, KitchenAI provides a hardened application runtime so you only focus on authoring AI code in simple functions.

 ## 🚀 Features
 - **Quick Cookbook Creation**: Spin up new cookbooks with one command.
 - **Production-Ready AI**: Turn your ideas into robust, AI-driven endpoints.
 - **Extensible Framework**: Easily add your custom recipes and integrate them into your apps.
 - **Containerized Deployment**: Build Docker containers and share your cookbooks effortlessly.

+## 🚀 Under the Hood Magic

+KitchenAI is built with a powerful stack of technologies that provide flexibility, performance, and ease of deployment—all optimized for a modern AI development workflow:

+- **⚡ Async Django (v5.0+)**: Leveraging the battle-tested Django framework for unparalleled reliability and flexibility.
+Built for async operations, allowing you to scale and extend your application effortlessly.

+- **🌀 Django Ninja**: Streamlined, async-first API framework.
+With Django Ninja, async functions come as the default, enabling you to build high-performance APIs without the hassle.

+- **⚙️ Django Q2**: A robust task broker that lets you offload long-running processes and background tasks with ease, ensuring your application remains fast and responsive.

+- **🔧 S6 Overlay**: The ultimate Docker process supervisor.
+S6 Overlay bundles KitchenAI into a compact and efficient container, managing processes gracefully to ensure everything runs smoothly, even under heavy loads.

 ---